 According to Pluto: The Evolutionary Journey of the Soul, Volume 1:

-Common characteristics of Pluto in the twelfth house include: being deeply private, not what they seem as interpreted in other’s eyes, deeply sensitive; taking things to heart; being amazingly shy at a core level; being ultra-emotional; although you may not know it, they can be extremely giving in a silent way; having many deep and unresolved fears, and aura of dreaminess, and powerful dreams or never any dreams because of exhaustion; being naturally psychic.
-Pluto: The Evolutionary Journey of the Soul, Volume 1
+Common characteristics of Pluto in the 12th house include: being deeply private, not what you seem as interpreted in other’s eyes, deeply sensitive; taking things to heart; being amazingly shy at a core level; being ultra-emotional; although you may not know it, you can be extremely giving in a silent way; having many deep and unresolved fears, and aura of dreaminess, and powerful dreams or never any dreams because of exhaustion; being naturally psychic.

 Pluto’s placement in the 12th house brings forth complex and often inexplicable feelings, particularly those related to shame and oppression.
 This is primarily because the 12th house is associated with the collective unconscious and hidden aspects of the psyche.
 People with this placement may find themselves grappling with a sense of being the “scapegoat” in various life situations, which can be both challenging and transformative.
 Howard Sasportas’ perspective on the 12th house as a metaphor for the collective whole is quite fitting in this context.
 With Pluto in this house, you may feel compelled to confront the darker, repressed elements of society and humanity as a whole.
 This can manifest as facing the collective shadow, which encompasses all that society deems repulsive or unacceptable.
 In essence, you become a vessel for processing centuries’ worth of pent-up resentment, animosity, destructiveness, and hatred that have been suppressed by society.